Chinese swimmer Sun Yang banned for eight years for doping offence

 Lausanne, Feb 28 (AFP) China's triple Olympic swimming gold medallist Sun Yang has been found guilty of refusing to give a doping sample and banned for eight years in an eagerly-awaited judgement from the Court of Arbitration for Sport (CAS) on Friday The Swiss-based CAS upheld the appeal by the World Anti-Doping Agency (WADA) against the international swimming federation (FINA) and Sun, one of China's most recognisable athletes who had already served a doping ban in 2014.

 But the ruling outraged WADA which took the matter to CAS, demanding a ban of between two and eight years for missing the out-of-competition test CAS said its panel had "unanimously determined" that Sun had tampered with his doping control.
-Taking into consideration his previous doping ban, CAS said it had imposed the stiffest eight-year sanction.
+Taking into consideration his previous doping ban, CAS said it had imposed the stiffest eight-year sanction, meaning the 28-year-old will miss this summer's Tokyo Olympics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)